 DRIVEN TO SUCCEED

-In 2005 Barbara took up a role on the International Olympic Committee advocating for the rights of athletes and woman on many different International commissions and executive boards for the betterment of Global Sport including Chairing the Oceania Athletes Commission for 12 years.
+In 2005 Barbara became a member of the International Olympic Committee where she advocated for the voice of athletes and women at the highest political level of sport.
+During her time from 2005 to 2016 she served on 13 different commissions, executive boards and working groups, including chairing the Oceania Athletes Commission for 12 years.
 In 2018 she led a very successful New Zealand Youth Olympic Team to the Youth Olympic Games in Buenos Aries.
-Barbara is currently a vice president of the International Surfing federation and still sits on the International Olympic Committee's woman in sport commission.
+Barbara is currently a vice president of the International Surfing federation, sits on the International Olympic Committee's woman in sport commission and is a Global trainer for the IOC's Career+ program.

-In 2018 Barbara was made a Companion of the New Zealand Order of merit (CNZM) for her services to sport leadership.
-This award adds to her Member of the British Empire (MBE) in 1993.
-She was won the Sport New Zealand Leadership award in 2014 and became a New Zealand Olympic Committee order holder in 2016.
+In 2018 Barbara was made a Companion of the New Zealand Order of merit (CNZM) for her services to sport leadership, following her Member of the British Empire (MBE) in 1993.
+She received the New Zealand Sport Leadership award in 2014 and became a New Zealand Olympic Committee order holder in 2016.
+Barbara was inducted into World Sailings hall of fame in 2005.

-- Barbara is a popular inspirational keynote speaker and consults and coaches on "people" development in the corporate space.
+- Barbara is a popular inspirational keynote speaker and consults corporately on high performance, culture and empowerment.

 - Barbara completed a bachelor in Social services and a Diploma in Applied Management in 2013.